-GARCÉS (Offstage) Come this way, follow me!

-DON ÁLVARO I hear people over there.

-Let us wait in these woods

-until they pass.
+GARCÉS (Offstage) Come this way, follow me! ÁLVARO I hear people over there.
+Let us wait in these woods until they pass.

-Both move out of sight, enter armed SOLDIERS and GARCÉS
+ÁLVARO and ALCUZCUZ move out of sight, as GARCÉS enters with armed SOLDIERS

-GARCÉS This is the mouth of the mine 1990

-that leads to the wall:

-advance, advance in silence, for no one has seen us.

-It is already lit,
+GARCÉS This is the mouth of the mine that leads to the wall: advance, advance in silence, for no one has seen us.
+It is already lit, 1990

-and in a few moments 1995

-the mountain will explode

-into clouds of gunpowder in the sky.
+and in a few moments the mountain will explode into clouds of gunpowder in the sky.
 As soon as it goes, let no one delay.
+1995

-Occupy the space it will clear for us, 2000

-and hold your positions

-until the reinforcements that lie hidden

-in that thick forest arrive.
+Occupy the space it will clear for us, and hold your positions until the reinforcements that lie hidden in that thick forest arrive.
+2000

 Exit GARCÉS and SOLDIERS

-DON ÁLVARO Did you hear something?
+ÁLVARO Did you hear something?

 ALCUZCUZ Nothing hear.
 2005

-DON ÁLVARO It must be the patrol

-making its rounds through the woods.
+ÁLVARO It must be the patrol making its rounds through the woods.
 That's why I was careful to hide.
 Have they gone?

 ALCUZCUZ Can't you see?
 2010

-DON ÁLVARO Now I may approach the wall.
+ÁLVARO Now I may approach the wall.

 Shots heard from offstage

+What is homening?